FM-17/poglink/docs/prerequisites.md

 ## Create the bot

 This bot runs on your own machine or server.
-You'll need to create the bot and invite it to your Discord server before you can run it.
+You'll need to create the bot on the Discord Developer Portal and invite it to your Discord server before you can run it.
 1. Create a bot on the [Discord Developer Portal](https://discordapp.com/developers/)
 2. Enable **Message Content Intent** from the Bot tab.
 3. Navigate to **OAuth2 > URL Generator** Make sure the bot has `Send Messages`, `Read Messages/View Channels`, `Read Message History` and `Embed Links` permissions.